What resources are available to faculty if a student is demonstrating inappropriate behavior in the classroom?

 - How troubled the student seems to be

-- Your relationship with him or her
+- Your relationship with the student

 - How approachable the student is